yogonwa/NobelLM/README.md

 NobelLM is a modular, full-stack GenAI project that:

 - Scrapes and normalizes NobelPrize.org metadata and speeches (starting with the Literature category)
-- Embeds speech content using sentence-transformers (MiniLM)
+- Embeds speech content using sentence-transformers (MiniLM or BGE-Large, model-aware)
 - Supports natural language Q&A via RAG using OpenAI's GPT-3.5
 - Exposes a simple interactive UI powered by Streamlit
 - **Is publicly deployed and accessible via Hugging Face Spaces: [Live Demo](https://huggingface.co/spaces/yogonwa/nobelLM)**